-Internships are available in a number of Gallery departments where graduates and professionals can practice and develop their skills to enhance their career opportunities.
+The National Gallery regularly offers internships, both paid and unpaid, in a number of departments, where graduates and professionals can practice and develop their skills to enhance their career opportunities.

 The collection is divided into different schools with each curator looking after the care, display, cataloguing, research and interpretation of their area.
 The Gallery’s curators propose and research exhibitions, research possible acquisitions for the collection either through purchase or gift, while also advising on loan requests from other institutions.
 An internship with the Gallery’s Curatorial Department is best suited to candidates with a recognised qualification in art history, excellent research skills and good inter-personal skills.